smart-data-models/dataModel.DataQuality/DataQualityAssessment/doc/spec_ES.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     synthetic:
-      description: Includes information about the origin of the measurement.
+      description: Includes information about the origin of the measurement
       properties:
         isSynthetic:
-          description: Property.
-Determine whether the measurement has been created synthetically or not.
+          description: Determine whether the measurement has been created synthetically or not
           type: boolean
+          x-ngsi:
+            type: Property
         methodology:
           anyOf:
-            - description: Property.
-Identifier format of any NGSI entity
+            - description: Identifier format of any NGSI entity
               maxLength: 256
               minLength: 1
               pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
               type: string
+              x-ngsi:
+                type: Property
-            - description: Property.
-Identifier format of any NGSI entity
+            - description: Identifier format of any NGSI entity
               format: uri
               type: string
+              x-ngsi:
+                type: Property
-          description: Relationship.
-Reference to the other entity including AI methodology information.
+          description: Reference to the other entity including AI methodology information
+          x-ngsi:
+            type: Relationship
       type: object
       x-ngsi:
         type: Property